neoeinstein/protoc-gen-prost/README.md

   exposure of useless or excess information.
 In addition, this module embeds the raw file descriptors without having first decoded them with _Prost!_, ensuring that extensions and unexpected tags are preserved.
-* `include_file(=<value>)`: Generates an include file for the files provided.
-  Generally when using this option, you should provide all protobuf files that you want to appear in the tree structure generated in the include file.
-When specified, no other generation occurs.
-See below for usage with _buf_. `<value>` defaults to `mod.rs` if not specified.

 A note on parameter values: